269th Combat Communications Squadron

 The United States Air Force's 269th Combat Communications Squadron is an Ohio Air National Guard combat communications unit located at Springfield Air National Guard Base, Ohio.
+It is described as the oldest combat communications squadron in the Air Force, tracing its origins to the 77th Signal Platoon (Aviation), formed in March 1942, three months after the United States entered World War II.

+During World War II, the unit served in England, Northern Ireland, Belgium, and across the Western Front, supporting the VIII Air Force Composite Command, the 1st Bombardment Division, and the VIII Fighter Command.
+After inactivation in December 1945, it was reconstituted as part of the Ohio National Guard and federally recognized in January 1948 at Springfield, Ohio.

+The squadron's dual mission is to rapidly deploy an integrated force capable of establishing Command and Control (C2), communications, and Information Operations (IO) capabilities in support of military operations and federal and state agencies during homeland emergencies.
+The unit has received the Air Force Outstanding Unit Award on multiple occasions and has supported operations including Operation Noble Eagle.

 Mission

 The dual mission of the 269th Combat Communications Squadron is to rapidly deploy an integrated force capable of establishing initial and build-up Command and Control (C2); Communications; and Information Operations (IO) capabilities to support the war fighter during times of war and Federal/State agencies during Homeland Emergencies.

 History

 USAAC/WWII

 The 269th Combat Communications Squadron is the oldest combat communications squadron in the Air Force and was formed three months after the attack on Pearl Harbor and the subsequent United States entry into World War II.
 It became the 77th Signal Platoon (Aviation), an Army communications element at Davis Monthan Field, Tucson, Arizona, with a complement of one person, a Private Bunn, who later became First Sergeant.
 The unit had an authorized strength of approximately two hundred personnel with all the tools and equipment essential to provide communications for a typical fighter or bomber unit headquarters and its detachments.
 The company trained at three stateside bases, Gowen Field, Idaho; Wendover Field, Utah; and Rapid City Army Air Base, South Dakota, before transferring to England in June 1943.
 They were renamed the 1077th Signal Company, Service Group and were assigned to Camp Cheddington, England.
 The 8th Air Force Composite Command was the first of a series of fighter and bomber units served by the company in England and Northern Ireland.
 Moving to Belgium with 1st Bombardment Division and the VIII AF Fighter Command in February 1945, the company was based at Charleroi, Belgium.
 From there they dispatched personnel to install and operate beacons and communications systems across the expanding front in France, Belgium, Luxembourg, the Netherlands, and Germany.
 They moved forward with the fliers and even participated in an infantry attack at Frislar.